t0mpr1c3/DAKexport/stitches.md

 # Stitches

-The following are stitches that we will need to figure out how to encode, order by approximate frequency or importance in machine knitting.
+The following are stitches that we will need to figure out how to encode, in order of approximate frequency or importance in machine knitting.

 - knit
 -